Happycoin Price Down 42.8% Over Last 7 Days (HPC)

 - HitCoin (HTC) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.

-Happycoin (CRYPTO:HPC) is a PoW/PoS coin that uses the X11 hashing algorithm.
-Its genesis date was April 7th, 2017.
+Happycoin is a PoW/PoS coin that uses the X11 hashing algorithm.
+It launched on April 7th, 2017.
 Happycoin’s total supply is 25,425,757 coins.
 Happycoin’s official Twitter account is @happycoin5 and its Facebook page is accessible here.
 Happycoin’s official website is happycointech.org.

 Happycoin Coin Trading

-Happycoin can be bought or sold on the following cryptocurrency exchanges: YoBit, HitBTC and CoinExchange.
-It is usually not currently possible to purchase alternative cryptocurrencies such as Happycoin directly using US dollars.
-Investors seeking to trade Happycoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Happycoin using one of the aforementioned exchanges.
+Happycoin can be bought or sold on the following cryptocurrency exchanges: YoBit, CoinExchange and HitBTC.
+It is usually not currently possible to buy alternative cryptocurrencies such as Happycoin directly using U.S. dollars.
+Investors seeking to acquire Happycoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Happycoin using one of the exchanges listed above.

 Receive News & Updates for Happycoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Happycoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.